 I like brands which are transparent.
-I was cross and mortified when Innocent sold a big stake to Coca-Cola, but there felt like there was no hiding it.
+I was cross and mortified when Innocent sold a big stake to Coca-Cola, but it felt like there was no hiding it.
 Bit the same with Pret and McDonalds.

 So I was a bit miffed when someone told me that Teapigs belonged to Tetley.
 I’d never looked into it, I have to admit, but just felt like it was always portrayed as some young, plucky upstart in the world of tea.
 I had no reason to doubt the person, and posted a tweet: